SinZhung/Twitter_Post_Analysis/README.md

-# Twitter_Post_Analysis
+# Twitter Post Analysis Project

- This project focuses on optimizing Twitter data extraction through APIFY, emphasizing speed, flexibility, and error-handling to enhance efficiency and seamless integration into downstream analysis workflows.
+This project is part of the Social Media Computing assignment at Multimedia University, focusing on optimizing Twitter data extraction through APIFY.
+The primary goals are to enhance efficiency, emphasize speed, flexibility, and implement robust error-handling mechanisms, ensuring seamless integration into downstream analysis workflows.

-DOMAIN - CAR
+## Project Team - Domain: Car

-Leong Yi Hong (1191100292) Mercedes-Benz
+- Leong Yi Hong (1191100292): Mercedes-Benz
-Alvin Fong Weng Yew (1191100280) BMW
+- Alvin Fong Weng Yew (1191100280): BMW
-Tan Sin Zhung (1191100281) Lamborghini
+- Tan Sin Zhung (1191100281): Lamborghini
-Chow Yi Ying (1191100981) Honda
+- Chow Yi Ying (1191100981): Honda

--The file directory to read json file require changes.

--All the data is downloaded using APIfy API.
-Hence, there is no code related to download the datasets
+## Project Overview

+The project leverages APIFY for Twitter data extraction, providing a streamlined approach to handle large-scale data retrieval.
+The emphasis on speed and flexibility ensures adaptability to specific project requirements, while error-handling mechanisms contribute to consistent and reliable results.

+## Instructions

+1. **File Directory Setup:**
+   - Make necessary changes to the file directory for reading the JSON file, adapting it to your specific setup.

+2. **Data Retrieval:**
+   - All data has been downloaded using the APIFY API.
+No additional code is provided for downloading datasets.